radivot/myelo/CML/claudiani20/README.md

 immune system exhaustion by an infection, similar to the Hong Kong flu of 1968 releasing latent A-bomb-induced CML clones in Hiroshima females in 1969-1974, see Radiat Environ Biophys.
 2021;60(1):41-47.
-Continued exposure to non-ponatinib TKI during this loss of immuno-control then provided greater selective pressure for the pre-existing T315I clone to grow relative to WT.
-Thus, prior to the infection the immune system was controlling the cancer.
+With loss of immuno-control, continued exposure to non-ponatinib TKI then provided greater selective pressure for growth of the pre-existing T315I clone.
+Prior to the infection, immuno-control was needed to keep CML in check.
-The infection allowed all bcr-abl clones to expand, and with continued TKI application, particularly the T315I subclone.
+The infection allowed all bcr-abl clones to expand.
-Ponatinib then drove all subclones down to a size that could again be immuno-controlled, see Hahnel et al. Canc Res 2020 80:2394–406.
-In contrast, the relapse in patient 10 was initiated by T315I formation, as in this patient T315I was at 100% at the end of a ~3-fold rise between months 40 and 60.
-Consistent with weaker immuno-control in patient 10, a relapse occurred when attempting TFR; in patient 4, BCR-ABL decreasing between months 270 and 280 in the absence of any TKI suggests strong immuno-control.
+Ponatinib then drove all subclones down to a size that could be immuno-controlled, see Hahnel et al. Canc Res 2020 80:2394–406.
+In contrast, the relapse in patient 10 was initiated by T315I formation, as in this patient T315I was at 100% at the end of a ~3-fold rise between 40 and 60 months.
+Consistent with weaker immuno-control in patient 10, a relapse occurred when attempting TFR; in contrast, in patient 4, BCR-ABL decreasing between months 270 and 280 in the absence of any TKI suggests strong immuno-control.

-## Other Questions and Speculations
+## More Questions and Speculations

 Q. If the pre-ponatinib TKI was able to control non-T315I clones prior to the patient gaining immuno-control, why couldn't it control them after immuno-control